Skip to content

 Maintenance SST fork active Anthropic official Charmbracelet active

-Configuration JSON config file Environment variables YAML config
+Configuration JSON config file Environment variables JSON config file

 Best For Customisable workflows Official Anthropic support Modern terminal UI